 Apple’s new Retention Messaging API lets apps reach subscribers at the exact moment they choose to cancel, showing a message, incentive, or discount directly within the iOS subscription settings screen.
-This creates a new opportunity to re-engage users who might otherwise leave.
+It’s a new chance to win back users who’d otherwise be gone.

-Depending on your setup, your message can take one of three forms: a simple message (optionally with an image), an alternative product such as a lower-priced tier, or a promotional offer like a discount or extended trial.
+Depending on your setup, your message can take one of four forms: a simple text message, a text message paired with an image, an alternative product such as a lower-priced tier, or a promotional offer like a discount.

 If you’ve ever wanted to reach customers before they walk out the door, this API finally makes that possible.
-However, it also comes with tight performance limits, tricky setup requirements, and a fair amount of backend plumbing.
+The catch: it also comes with tight performance limits, tricky setup requirements, and a fair amount of backend plumbing.

-Read on for why retention messaging matters, how it works, and how RevenueCat can take care of the painful parts for you.
+Read on for why retention messaging matters, how it works, how it compares to setting offers up in App Store Connect, and how RevenueCat can take care of the painful parts for you.

 How Apple’s Retention Messaging API works

 When a user enters the iOS subscription management screen and taps Cancel, Apple checks whether you’ve configured a default retention message for that specific product and locale.
 If you have, Apple calls your backend with the subscriber’s transaction information and waits for your response.
-If a default message is configured for that product and locale, Apple gives your server under 700ms to return the message, alternate product, or promotional offer.
+When a default message exists for that product and locale, Apple gives your server under 700ms to return the message, alternate product, or promotional offer.

 RevenueCat handles this entire real-time sequence for you: